Traves-Theberge/Frontend-Agent-Narative-Framework/docs/tech-specs/api-spec.md

 - Ensure proper authentication and authorization
 - Document all endpoints thoroughly
 - Write unit and integration tests for critical endpoints

-By following these principles, our API implementation remains secure, maintainable, and developer-friendly.